mstrutt/mstrutt.co.uk/_blog-posts/2022-02-16-new-years-resolutions-vs-habits.markdown

 I remembered I have a strange little notebook that a friend gave me.
 Each two-page-spread in this book has a picture on the left page, and only twelve lines on the right (the top half is blank - I’ll get to this later).
 I’d struggled previously to think of a use for it, until I realised it is perfect for tracking my habits.

-FInally, in order to give this change the greatest chance at success, I started right away, on the last day of November, when I could so easily have set it as a New Year’s Resolution and put it off until January.
+Finally, in order to give this change the greatest chance at success, I started right away, on the last day of November, when I could so easily have set it as a New Year’s Resolution and put it off until January.

 ## My process for building habits